Vincent Fean

-Sir Vincent Fean KCVO (born 20 November 1952) is a retired British diplomat and former Ambassador who is now Chairman of the Libyan British Business Council.
+Sir Vincent Fean KCVO (born 20 November 1952) is a retired British diplomat and former Ambassador.

 Early life

 Thomas Vincent Fean was born in Burnley, Lancashire, England.
 He was educated at St Theodore's RC High School in Burnley and, from 1971 to 1975. at the University of Sheffield where he obtained a BA Honours degree in French and German.

 Diplomatic career

 Fean joined the Diplomatic Service in 1975 and retired from it in 2014.
 His career included appointments as High Commissioner to Malta (2002–06), Ambassador to Libya (2006–10), and Consul General to Jerusalem (de facto ambassador to the Occupied Palestinian Territories) from 2010 to 2014.

 Awards and honours

 He was appointed Knight Commander of the Royal Victorian Order in 2005.

 He is an Officer of the Order of St John.

 In July 2010, he received an honorary degree from the University of Sheffield.

 Controversy

 Fean was Ambassador to Libya during the 2009 release of Pan Am Flight 103 bomber Abdelbaset al-Megrahi.
-In information released in the 2010 Wikileaks cables, he was attributed as saying that “they could have cut us off at the knees” in relation to likely Libyan government actions against UK interests in the country, should Megrahi die in prison in Scotland.
+In information released in the 2010 Wikileaks cables, he was attributed as saying that "they could have cut us off at the knees" in relation to likely Libyan government actions against UK interests in the country, should Megrahi die in prison in Scotland.